tunnelworks/postcar/README.md

 The package comes with a minimal CLI.

-See `python -m postcar --help` for available commands.
+See `postcar --help` for available commands.

 ### Configuration